► Replace racing lines with printed ones

 Fancy something three-dimensional?
 You can build your own origami Puma SUV, available with its own instruction sheet.

-As one of the first manufacturers to remind us of having a printer at home, there’s a selection of D-Max pick-up trucks to choose from, found in different scenarios.
-You’ve also got dot-to-dot, a word search and spot-the-difference.
+As one of the first manufacturers to remind us of having a printer at home, here’s a D-Max pick-up truck hanging out with a bunch of heavy machinery.

 Jaguar i-Pace Formula-e